jboss-container-images/jboss-kie-modules/README.md

      - [bats](tests/bats): Common files for Bats tests.
      - [features](tests/features): Image tests (behave)
   - [tools](tools)
-     _ [build-osbs](tools/build-osbs): Auxiliary script to perform local OSBS builds.
-     - [build-overrides](tools/build-overrides): Tool used to help to perform image builds using nightly, staging, or candidate artifact builds.
      - [gen-template-doc](tools/gen-template-doc): Tool that generates the reference documentation from  Application Templates.
      - [openshift-template-validator](tools/openshift-template-validator): Tool used to validate the application templates, if you’re going to develop templates, this tool helps to prevent syntax or accidental issues.
      - [python-mock-server](tools/python-mock-server): Small server to mock k8s requests used in the Bats tests